Finding brilliance in every child

 - Collaborating and consulting with parents and external agencies/ professionals in ensuring the support and well-being of students with SEN

 We are looking for applicants who have a passion for working with students with special educational needs, and good interpersonal and communication skills.
 Relevant experience such as training and teaching of students with special educational needs would be an advantage.
-You should possess a university degree or polytechnic diploma; those without a degree/ diploma and with relevant experience and expertise may also apply.
+You should possess a polytechnic diploma or a university degree; those without a degree/ diploma and with relevant experience and expertise may also apply.

 Allied Educators (Learning and Behavioural Support) will be appointed on the Allied Educators Scheme of Service.
 Successful candidates will be offered appointment on contract basis.
 The appointment grade and starting salary will commensurate with the qualifications and work experience of successful candidate.
 Those who have completed full-time National Service will be granted additional salary increments.